-1. Click on the floor plan view window to make it the active view.

-- 2. Select Build> Roof> Delete Roof 📉. - 3.
-Use the Select Objects tool to select each of the walls drawn vertically on screen. - 4.
+- 1. Click on the floor plan view window to make it the active view. - 2.
+Select Build> Roof> Delete Roof N. - 3.
+Use the Select Objects tool to select one of the walls drawn vertically on screen. - 4.
 Click the Open Object edit button and on the Roof tab of the Wall Specification dialog, check Full Gable Wall and click OK.

 - Alternatively, you can click the Change to Gable Wall(s) edit button. - To remove the Full Gable Wall attribute from a wall, you can select it and click the Change to Hip Wall(s) edit button. - 5.
+Modify the other vertically-drawn wall in the same manner. - 6.
 Select Build> Roof> Build Roof no open the Build Roof dialog and click OK.